JuPfu/arktos/Readme.md

-**Άρκτος**  A Parboiled2 Based Scala Parser for the RFC 3986 URI Generic Syntax
+**Arktos**  A Parboiled2 Based Scala Parser for the RFC 3986 URI Generic Syntax

 Introduction
 ============